lambrugeorge/SOC-Level-1-Journey/Pyramid Of Pain/Pyramid Of Pain.md

 By focusing on detecting and disrupting TTPs, defenders force attackers to invest significant time and resources, making your environment a much harder target.

 ---

-**Congratulations!
-You've reached the top of the Pyramid of Pain and learned how to defend against even the most advanced adversary behaviors.** 🚀